David Center, MD

 Executive Director, General Clinical Research Unit, BU CTSI

-Ms. Kopp oversees the finance and administration of this large multi-faceted project.
-She has credentials in science and management, as well as experience administering, coordinating, and monitoring basic and clinical research programs.
+Ms. Morris oversees the finance and administration of this large multi-faceted project.
+She has several years of experience managing and administering basic and clinical research programs.
 She is responsible for grant information, fiscal resources, and maintains an administrative liaison between NCATS and BU School of Medicine.

 Thomas Moore, MD